-Tavex is pleased to offer the Chinese Gold Panda, the most popular gold bullion coin from the People’s Republic of China.
-Introduced in 1982 as legal tender by the Chinese Central Bank, it is the first gold bullion coin to vary the design of its main motif, an aspect highly appreciated by collectors.
+Tavex is pleased to offer the 1-gram Chinese Gold Panda 2019, one of the most popular gold coins from the People’s Republic of China.
+Introduced in 1982 as legal tender by the Chinese Central Bank, Panda is the first gold bullion coin to vary the design of its main motif, an aspect highly appreciated by collectors.
 Since 2016 the weight of Panda coins is expressed in grams instead of ounces.
 Containing a gold purity of 99.9%, the Chinese Gold Panda coin exhibits a graceful portrait of a gentle and serene panda bear, a Chinese national symbol and one of the world’s rarest animals.
 Smaller sizes of Panda gold coins are perfect gifts or collection items.

 The price and premium of Chinese Gold Panda coins